sensor-web/pm25-app/README.md

-# SensorWeb App
+# PM2.5 App

-This is a simple app that visualize data from SensorWeb.
+This is a simple app that visualize PM2.5 data from SensorWeb.

 ## Prerequisites